Scar Management and Desensitization After C-Section, Hysterectomy and Laproscopic Procedures

 Managing Scar Tissue

-A trained physical or occupational therapist can perform soft tissue mobilization and other modalities such as cold laser over the scar site.
+A trained physical therapist can perform soft tissue mobilization and other modalities such as cold laser over the scar site.
 As a part of your treatment, your therapist will teach you skills to manage the scars at home for the following benefits:

 - Prevent scar tissue build up and puckering of scar site

 - Soften and flatten scar tissue by promoting collagen remodeling